lm-todo-app/todo_api/README.md

 `echo "layout pipenv" >> .envrc && direnv allow .`

-*Note: remember to add .envrc and .direnv to your global gitignore when using direnv*
+Remember to add .envrc and .direnv to your global gitignore if using direnv

 else run:

 `pipenv shell`
+`export FLASK_ENV=development`
+`flask run`

+Setting FLASK_ENV to development as env variable is advised

 ---

-Flask Migrate
+### Flask Migrate

 After creating or editing a model:

 - run `flask db migrate -m "NAME OF MIGRATION"`
 - run `flask db upgrade`

-_Note: Flask migrations need to be reviewed as they are not always correct._
+Flask migrations need to be reviewed as they are not always correct.

+---

+### Tests

+To run tests:

+`./test.sh`

+This can be run on change/save using [entr](http://eradman.com/entrproject/) with:

+`ls | entr ./test.sh`

+---